Joseph Smartt

-Joseph ("Joe") Smartt (born in West Ham, London, on 9 September 1931; died in Hedge End, South Hampshire, on 7 June 2013), was a British geneticist with major contributions to the knowledge of crop evolution, especially of grain legumes.
+Joseph ("Joe") Smartt (9 September 1931 – 7 June 2013) was a British geneticist with major contributions to the knowledge of crop evolution, especially of grain legumes.

-Education and early professional life
+Education and early life

-He received his primary education at the Forest Gate primary school.
+Born in West Ham, East London, Smartt graduated from Durham University in 1952 with a botany degree.
+He was a member of Hatfield College during his undergraduate studies.
+He then studied at Cambridge University (Christ's College) for a diploma in agricultural science.

-Smartt then completed a degree in botany from Durham University, graduating in 1952.
-He was a member of Hatfield College.
-He subsequently studied at Cambridge University (Christ's College) for a diploma in agricultural science.
-Afterwards, he went to Northern Rhodesia (now Zambia), where he worked on groundnuts.
-He completed his PhD in the Department of Genetics at North Carolina State University (NCSU) in 1965.
-His thesis was on "Cross-compatibility relationships between the cultivated peanut Arachis hypogaea L. and other species of the genus Arachis".
+In 1954, he went to Northern Rhodesia (now Zambia), where he bred groundnuts until 1961.
+He completed his PhD in the Department of Genetics at North Carolina State University (NCSU) in 1965; his thesis was a study on cross compatibility between the cultivated groundnut, Arachis hypogaea, and wild species.

-Professional life
+Career and research

-He worked in plant breeding programs in Africa.
+Smartt joined Southampton University in 1967 as a lecturer in the Department of Botany.
+He was promoted to Reader in Biology in 1990.
+Southampton University awarded him a Doctor of Science (DSc) in 1989 for his work on the genetics and evolution of crop plants.
+He retired from Southampton in 1996.

-After returning to England, he was employed by the Department of Botany of Southampton University from 1967 to 1996.
-Initially, he was a Lecturer in Genetics, while achieving the status of Reader in Biology in 1990.
-Southampton University honoured Smartt by awarding him a Doctor of Science (DSc) in 1989 for his work on the genetics and evolution of crop plants.
+Smartt authored two books on grain legumes, edited a major volume on groundnuts, and was invited to co-edit a second edition of the important Evolution of Crop Plants with Professor Norman Simmonds.
+As a researcher, his most influential work concerned the diversity, evolution, and domestication syndromes in grain legumes.

-Smartt authored two books on grain legumes, edited a major volume on groundnuts, and was invited to co-edit a second edition of the important Evolution of Crop Plants with the late Professor Norman Simmonds.
+His hobby of goldfish breeding and judging generated a long-standing research interest in the genetics of goldfish, publishing two books on the subject and serving as scientific adviser to the Goldfish Society of Great Britain.